 Environmentalee, et al. v.
 N.C.
 Department of Environment and Natural Resources and Charah, Inc., et al. Successfully defended a contractor hired to beneficially reuse coal combustion residual against challenges to its environmental permits.

 - Tommy Knox; et al. v.
-First Southern Cash Advance; et al. Obtained decertification of $150 million class action involving violation of N.C.
-Consumer Finance Act and Unfair and Deceptive Trade Practices Act and sustained the trial court's ruling before the N.C.
-Court of Appeals.
+First Southern Cash Advance; et al. Obtained decertification from the N.C.
+Court of Appeals of a $150 million class action involving violation of N.C.
+Consumer Finance Act and Unfair and Deceptive Trade Practices Act.
 This case was featured on the front page of North Carolina Lawyers Weekly in an article entitled "READ THE FINE PRINT: NC Court bows to U.S. Supreme Court, OKs Arbitration Clauses in Consumer Contracts."

 - Bank of America v.
 AFH LLC et al. Obtained $160 million damages award in favor of bank and finding of no liability on $354 million in counterclaims following week-long arbitration hearing in New York City over commercial loans and valuation of real estate collateral.